Point of Sale System

 Adding logo: If you want to add the logo of your company, simply go to settings and then click on company as shown in the following screenshot:

 Then add the path where the image of your company’s logo is present as shown in the following screenshot:

 Now, click on the check box and the logo will be displayed on invoices and reports.

 Most of the settings under settings->company are self-explanatory.
 Few things require some explanation.

-Store Name or ID: In case you are using StarCode Network or even StarCode Express in different locations, it is highly recommended to enter the name of store, location, shop, or office as shown in the following screenshot:
+Store Name or ID: In case you are using StarCode in Network mode or even in Express mode in different locations, it is highly recommended to enter the name of store, location, shop, or office as shown in the following screenshot: